veekthor04/veek-employee-app/README.md

 6. Start Django app; python manage.py runserver
 7. Open http://127.0.0.1:8000/ in a browser to access the user interface
 8. Open http://127.0.0.1:8000/api/v1/ to view all data in the employee model
-9. Open http://127.0.0.1:8000/api/v1/spreadsheet/13yyd8s008LlRn0tn6LC5moH1fcBELBkYw2THX6gjdHU/ to add data in the google spreadsheet
+9. Open http://127.0.0.1:8000/api/v1/spreadsheet/13yyd8s008LlRn0tn6LC5moH1fcBELBkYw2THX6gjdHU/ to add data from the google spreadsheet to the model

 Routes:
-''
+- ''
-'api/v1/'
+- 'api/v1/'
-'api/v1/spreadsheet/<key>/'   where key is the google spreadshee id
+- 'api/v1/spreadsheet/<key>/'   where key is the google spreadshee id

 Admin mamagement: the admin can visit the '/admin/' to view the models